-The level of physical access to the Heslington campus is good.
-Buildings throughout the campus are linked by covered ways and ramps replace steps at ground level in most parts of the university, so that there is fairly free movement for wheelchairs.
-A level route is marked as a pink thick dotted line on the map of the campus.
+The level of physical access to the campus is good.
+Buildings throughout the campus are linked by covered ways and ramps replace steps at ground level in most parts of the University, so that there is fairly free movement for wheelchairs.

-The main teaching, lecture and social spaces have been checked for physical accessibility, and all lecture theatres and most seminar rooms have hearing loops.
+The main teaching, lecture and social spaces have been checked for physical accessibility.
+All lecture theatres and most seminar rooms have hearing loops.
 Most buildings have an accessible lavatory, and there are disabled refuges throughout the campus with an intercom.

 All public access buildings have lifts.

-There is limited parking at King's Manor for disabled badge holders - check first with the porters at reception for availability.
+There is limited accessible parking at King's Manor - check first with the receptionists (tel: 01904 323995) for availability.

 A journey by taxi from the railway station to the University takes from 15 to 20 minutes and costs about £8.